Nikitosios/Store/svastony/README.txt

 Hello!

 I'm not a fascist.
 I do not support Hitler.
-I write this program to customer.
+I wrote this program to customer.